UN Spiritual Summit

 8. Also, though it may have no effect on population, there should be allowance of divorce of unloving marriages, including e.g. divorce by priest of an abusive and/or incompatible marriage.

-13. individual responsibility to be a seed of good (this differs from what I now call loveagents) and just means you have to grow the love inside you and spread it around (instigate others to be loving but without cult conditioning, they must think for themselves and in many cases the student will then surpass the teacher), as many already do.
+13. individual responsibility to be a seed of good which means you have to grow the love inside you and spread it around (instigate others to be loving but without cult conditioning, they must think for themselves and in many cases the student will then surpass the teacher), as many already do.
 This should not involve proselytising of theories without evidence, though they can be shared without pressure.
-I think there is evidence for and need for these essential messages.

 14. I would lobby for recognition of similarities in my life and the lives of SOME past major pagan and major non-pagan religious figures and probably in their messages though I haven't delved quite as much into that yet but intend to gradually, part time, over the rest of my life.
 Of course such figures are not carbon copies and there are also differences.